TbExplain: A Text-based Explanation Method for Scene Classification Models with the Statistical Prediction Correction: Experiments

 \item \textit{Relevance threshold} ($T_R$), which specifies whether a valid object is a relevant object according to the predicted class or not.

 \item \textit{Class Probability threshold} ($T_P$) which is a threshold on the probability value of the top class in the last layer of the scene classification model that specifies the scenarios mentioned in the previous section.
-In fact, $T_P$ is a threshold on the model's prediction confidence. \end{enumerate}
+In fact, $T_P$ is a threshold on the model prediction confidence. \end{enumerate}

 We employed grid-search with 4-fold cross-validation on the MIT67 dataset and validated TbExplain to assess the best values of the thresholds based on the validation data.
-The grid-search procedure is performed using the following parameters: values of $\{0.2, 0.4, 0.6, 0.8\}$ for $T_C$, values of $\{0.2T_C, 0.4T_C, 0.6T_C, \\0.8T_C\}$ for $T_R$, and 10 distinct values for $T_P$, from $0.1$ to $1$ with a step size of $0.1$.
+The grid search procedure is performed using the following parameters: values of $\{0.2, 0.4, 0.6, 0.8\}$ for $T_C$, values of $\{0.2T_C, 0.4T_C, 0.6T_C, 0.8T_C\}$ for $T_R$, and 10 distinct values for $T_P$, from $0.1$ to $1$ with a step size of $0.1$.

-\Cref{thresh} demonstrates grid-search results on the validation data with $T_C$, $T_R$, and $T_P$ as the parameters.
+Figure \ref{thresh} demonstrates grid-search results on the validation data with $T_C$, $T_R$, and $T_P$ as the parameters.
 The best performance is achieved with $T_C=0.2, T_R=0.08$, and $T_P=0.7$.
 The comparison of TbExplain on the test set with various variations of ResNet represents an improvement in terms of prediction accuracy, with Lime-integrated TbExplain achieving 82.47\% accuracy (4.13\% higher than the best variation of ResNet).
-In other words, the SPC method corrects 4.13\% of the original classification model's false predictions. \Cref{tab1} summaries the achieved performance of four versions of ResNet and TbExplain (in the second scenario using SPC method) on MIT67.
+In other words, the SPC method corrects 4.13\% of the false predictions.
+Table \ref{tab:tab1} summarizes the performance achieved by four versions of ResNet and TbExplain (in the second scenario using the SPC method) in the MIT67 dataset.

 It should be noted that since the XAI methods are applied to the original scene classification model and cannot independently report the classification accuracy, TbExplain is actually the output of applying the proposed second scenario to the pre-trained ResNet101V2 to improve its performance.
-Therefore, there is no need for training and validation again, and for this reason, the accuracy value for training and validation of TbExplain is not reported in the above-mentioned table.
+Therefore, there is no need for training and validation again, and for this reason, the accuracy value for training and validation of TbExplain is not reported in the table mentioned above.